andrewcaplan1/SecureMessagingPlatform/README.md

-# SecureMessagingPlatform
+# Secure Messaging Platform

-List of valid message types:
-- LIST
-- SIGN-IN
-- MESSAGE
+SPEKE for password based authentication and Kerberos for session key distribution.

 users:
 Andrew: HardPassword123
 Amanda: PasswordHard321

+Message types recognized by the KDC:
+- SIGN-IN, for client authentication
+- LIST, for listing online users
+- MSG-AUTH, for establishing shared client keys
+- MESSAGE, for sending messages between clients

-Known Issues
+## Known Issues
 - issue with [p, 2-p] small something attack from wikipedia
 - if client-client messages are received out of order, destination user won't receive ticket-to-B
 - if implementing client registration, need to make sure no one can register with the name 'kdc'